Family Medicine San Diego Medical Center - Curriculum

 Pediatrics

 Each resident spends four weeks during each of the first and second years on Inpatient Pediatrics.
-Residents are exposed to the full spectrum of hospital care including providing care for oncological and surgical patients.
-Residents work one-to-one with faculty physicians.
-Residents take call every fourth night only during the inpatient rotations.
-Residents also have experience providing pediatric emergency and urgent care.
+Residents are exposed to the full spectrum of hospital care.
+Residents work one-to-one with faculty attending physicians.
+First year residents take call until 10 pm, only during the inpatient rotations.
+Second year residents have overnight call during Inpatient Pediatrics.
+Residents also have dedicated experiences providing pediatric emergency and urgent care.
+There is a two-week NICU/Nursery rotation in the first year.
+Residents perform newborn exams and become skilled at answering parents’ questions and addressing common medical concerns.
+Formal teaching rounds are held on a regular schedule.
+Residents also attend the Pediatric department’s lecture series.

 Obstetrics and Gynecology